Project Management

 Examples of project threats

-What are the benefits of using a SWOT analysis in project management?
+Benefits of using a SWOT analysis in project management

 A SWOT analysis is a simple yet powerful exercise that can easily flow into a project manager’s strategic planning process.
 It gives you and your team space to worry and dream and can also bring the project and its variables into more focus.